-Only about 6% of the population can be classified as having alcohol use disorder.
+While 28% of the population struggles with an alcohol use disorder, only 6% meets severe criteria and may need to quit drinking.
 This is what’s commonly thought of as alcoholism.
 But most treatment facility programs are designed as if all drinkers were.
 Thus, nearly 90% of treatment facilities expect complete abstinence from alcohol.
 We are not one of them.
 Instead, Insight Into Action Therapy‘s alcohol addiction treatment center evaluates each individual to figure out the course of action best suited to their needs.
 We can help you determine if you can continue drinking and give you the tools to implement an Alcohol Moderation Plan.
 Doing so allows individuals to assert control over their habits while maintaining a healthy relationship with a substance that can all too easily be abused.

 How Alcohol Moderation Can Help

 Most people will avoid getting help for their alcohol use or alcohol use disorder for fear of being labeled an alcoholic.
 They fear being forced into treatment, made to attend 12-Step meetings, and ordered to stop drinking completely.
 But while an individual may abuse alcohol, it doesn’t necessarily mean they are addicted.
 At Insight Into Action Therapy, we challenge the assumption that alcohol abuse equals alcohol addiction.
 Instead, we strive to teach clients how to have a healthier relationship with alcohol.
 Using easy-to-follow tools, checklists, and quizzes, our counseling guides you through the process of implementing an alcohol moderation plan.
 This is what sets our alcohol addiction treatment center apart from other facilities and programs.